The Rza Block

 The Rza Block, located in the center of Vine Vale, measures 16.5 acres (6.7 ha), 12.5 of which are planted to one varietal: Grenache.

-The vast majority of the vineyard is very old vine (estimated to have been planted sometime around the end of the 1800’s),
+The majority of the vineyard are very old vines (estimated to have been planted sometime around the end of the 1800’s),

-with a few rows of younger vines planted from Rza cuttings in 1992.
+with a few rows of younger vines planted from older vine cuttings in 1992.
 Everything is own-rooted and dry grown.
-The remaining 4 acres will be planted this Fall to rootlets of cuttings from the old vines.
+In 2019, the remaining 4 acres were planted with bush vine rootlets that were also grown from old vine cuttings.